kura120/simplipy/README.md

 ### Sensor Components
 - **Gyro/IMU**: Orientation sensing

-  > [!WARNING]
+> [!NOTE]
 > Gyro component is WIP (Work In Progress).
 It may not work correctly.
 Use at your own risk and test thoroughly on hardware.
 - **Encoders**: Unified encoder interface
 - **Analog Inputs**: Analog sensor interface

 ### Actuator Components
 - **Pneumatics**: Solenoids and compressors

-  > [!WARNING]
+> [!NOTE]
 > Pneumatics component is WIP (Work In Progress).
 It may not work correctly.
 Use at your own risk and test thoroughly on hardware.
 - **Servos**: Precise positioning control

-  > [!WARNING]
+> [!NOTE]
 > Servo component is WIP (Work In Progress).
 It may not work correctly.
 Use at your own risk and test thoroughly on hardware.

 ### Control Components
 - **PID Controller**: Closed-loop control